Elk State Forest Wild and Natural Areas

 At approximately 8,461 acres (a portion of which is in the Bucktail State Park Natural Area), this area features deep narrow valleys and steep ridges.

 Square Timber Wild Area Fact Sheet (PDF) for more information.

 This 216-acre wilderness features an old-growth hemlock-hardwood mix.

 This 892-acre natural area is noted for its old-growth pine and hemlock trees.

 This 276-acre gem features an old-growth white pine plantation.

 Bucktail State Park Natural Area

-The “Bucktail” is considered a memorial honoring Civil War volunteers who traveled this corridor serve the Union.
+The “Bucktail” name is considered a memorial honoring Civil War volunteers who traveled this corridor to serve the Union.
 It was designated a state natural area in 1975.